The S stars' zone of avoidance in the Galactic center

-Here $m_*$ and $r_*$ are the stellar mass and radius, respectively.
-These are evolved as described in \S~\ref{sec:starEvolve}, so that the inner boundary depends on stellar properties.\footnote{In our base simulations stars are required to spend at least one orbit within the loss cone before being removed.
-We also ran simulations where stars are removed immediately once the pericenter drops below $r_t$, and found the results are unaffected.
-This is expected, since remnant stars are in the empty loss cone regime.} To avoid stars overshooting and crossing into negative angular momenta, we implement a second, reflective inner boundary at $j=10^{-3}$.
+Here, $m_*$ and $r_*$ are the stellar mass and radius, respectively.
+These were evolved as is described in \S~\ref{sec:starEvolve}, so that the inner boundary depends on stellar properties.\footnote{In our base simulations, stars are required to spend at least one orbit within the loss cone before being removed.
+We also ran simulations in which stars were removed immediately once the pericenter dropped below $r_t$, and found the results to be unaffected.
+This was expected, since remnant stars are in the empty loss cone regime.} To avoid stars overshooting and crossing into negative angular momenta, we implemented a second, reflective inner boundary at $j=10^{-3}$.

 The true tidal radius may differ by a factor of order unity from equation~\eqref{eq:rts}, based on the results of hydrodynamic simulations \citep{ryu+2020}.
-We use equation~\eqref{eq:rt} in any case, as there is currently no fitting formula for the tidal radius of evolved stars that is calibrated to hydrodynamic simulations.
+We used equation~\eqref{eq:rt} in any case, as there is currently no fitting formula for the tidal radius of evolved stars that is calibrated to hydrodynamic simulations.

-\subsection{Stellar Evolution}
+\subsection{Stellar evolution}